Skip to main content

 Before you run the full export:

-1. Confirm that every mapped overlay in the Fields tab is mapped.
+1. Confirm that every mapped overlay row in Fields and every native PDF form row in Form is mapped.

 For mapped QR and barcode overlays, row data matters more than template state: